BWibo/3dcitydb-mkdocs/docs/download.md

 including it in this documentation.

 !!! note
-    Currently, we do not offer a tool to export city model data from the 3DCityDB `v5` in KML/COLLADA or 3D Tiles format, which is required for visualization in the 3DCityDB-Web-Map-Client. **This feature is a work in progress, so stay tuned for future updates!**
+    Currently, we do not offer a tool to export city model data from the 3DCityDB `v5` in KML, COLLADA, or 3D Tiles format, which is required for visualization in the 3DCityDB-Web-Map-Client. **This feature is a work in progress, so stay tuned for future updates!**